Aphasia: Etymology

-Conclusion

-Neuroimaging tools serve as a useful method for determining disorder progression, quantification of cortical damage, aphasia subtype, treatment effectiveness, and differentiating diagnosis with correlated disorders.
-Utilization of neuroimaging tools is necessary for the progression of knowledge of aphasia and its subtypes.

 Further research

 Research is currently being done using functional magnetic resonance imaging (fMRI) to witness the difference in how language is processed in normal brains vs aphasic brains.
 This will help researchers to understand exactly what the brain must go through in order to recover from Traumatic Brain Injury (TBI) and how different areas of the brain respond after such an injury.

 Another intriguing approach being tested is that of drug therapy.
 Research is in progress that will hopefully uncover whether or not certain drugs might be used in addition to speech-language therapy in order to facilitate recovery of proper language function.
-It's possible that the best treatment for Aphasia might involve combining drug treatment with therapy, instead of relying on one over the other.
+It is possible that the best treatment for aphasia might involve combining drug treatment with therapy, instead of relying on one over the other.

 One other method being researched as a potential therapeutic combination with speech-language therapy is brain stimulation.
-One particular method, Transcranial Magnetic Stimulation (TMS), alters brain activity in whatever area it happens to stimulate, which has recently led scientists to wonder if this shift in brain function caused by TMS might help people re-learn languages.
+One particular method, Transcranial Magnetic Stimulation (TMS), alters brain activity in whatever area it happens to stimulate, which has recently led scientists to wonder if this shift in brain function caused by TMS might help people re-learn language.
+Another type of external brain stimulation is transcranial Direct Current Stimulation (tDCS), but existing research has not shown it to be useful for improving aphasia after a stroke.

-The research being put into Aphasia has only just begun.
-Researchers appear to have multiple ideas on how Aphasia could be more effectively treated in the future.